- 6.4 Properties Of Definite Integralsap Calculus Solver

 ({largeintlimits_a^bnormalsize} {fleft( x right)dx} =) ({largefrac{{b – a}}{{3n}}normalsize}Big[ {fleft( {{x_0}} right) + 4fleft( {{x_1}} right) }) (+;{2fleft( {{x_2}} right)}) (+;{ 4fleft( {{x_3}} right) + 2fleft( {{x_4}} right) + ldots}) (+;{4fleft( {{x_{n – 1}}} right) + fleft( {{x_n}} right)} Big],)

-where ({x_i} = a + {largefrac{{b – a}}{n}normalsize} i,) (i = 0,1,2, ldots ,n.)
+where ({x_i} = a + {largefrac{{b – a}}{n}normalsize} i,) (i = 0,1,2, ldots ,n.) - Area under a curve

-(S = {largeintlimits_a^bnormalsize} {fleft( x right)dx} =) (Fleft( b right) – Fleft( a right),) where (F^{,prime}left( x right) = fleft( x right).)
+(S = {largeintlimits_a^bnormalsize} {fleft( x right)dx} =) (Fleft( b right) – Fleft( a right),) where (F^{,prime}left( x right) = fleft( x right).) - Area between two curves

 (S = {largeintlimits_a^bnormalsize} {left[ {fleft( x right) – gleft( x right)} right]dx} =) (Fleft( b right) – Gleft( b right) ) (-;Fleft( a right) + Gleft( a right),) where (F^{,prime}left( x right) = fleft( x right)), (G^{,prime}left( x right) = gleft( x right).)